 12 paper or plastic cups, 3 ounces each

 12-cup muffin tin

-1. PLACE a 3-ounce paper or plastic cup in each of 12 muffin pan cups.
-Cut each of 3 strawberries into 4 slices; place in the cups.
+1. PLACE a 3-ounce paper or plastic cup in each of the 12 muffin pan cups.
+Cut each of 3 strawberries into 4 slices; place them in the cups.

 2. PLACE the remaining strawberries in a food processor.
-Add the cream cheese, lime zest, juice and sugar; process until smooth.
-Spoon into medium bowl.
+Add the cream cheese, lime zest, juice, and sugar; process until smooth.
+Spoon into a medium bowl.

 3. BEAT the whipping cream in a medium bowl with a mixer on high speed until stiff peaks form.
 Gently stir into the cream cheese mixture.
 Spoon into the prepared cups.
 Tap the cups on the counter to remove any air bubbles.